Learning objectives

 Wheelan’s Integrated Model of Group Development

-The IMGD (Wheelan, 2005) provides an empirically grounded refinement of Tuckman’s stages:
+The Integrated Model of Group Development (IMGD) (Wheelan, 2005) provides an empirically grounded refinement of Tuckman’s stages:

 | Stage | Focus | Key behaviors |